rhammell/forest-watch/README.md

 ## Usage

-The app interface is comprised of two main components, a project menu and map.
+The app interface is comprised of two main components: a project menu and map.

 The menu lists project data obtained from CO2.Storage.
 The app queries CO2.Storage for assets created with the ForestWatch template, which includes project details such as name, description, registry, and area.